Partners, Inter-Agency Coordination, and Links

 State of Illinois Grant Accountability and Transparency Act portal

-Illinois Department of Criminal Investigation: The Illinois Department of Criminal Investigation, a division of the Illinois State Police, conducts criminal investigations involving hazardous wastes and/or materials.
+Illinois Division of Criminal Investigation: The Illinois Division of Criminal Investigation, a division of the Illinois State Police, conducts criminal investigations involving hazardous wastes and/or materials.

 United States Environmental Protection Agency: The United States Environmental Protection Agency (USEPA) provides Illinois EPA with guidance, oversight, and authority to implement all federal environmental programs delegated to Illinois.
 Significant federal financial resources are granted to the Illinois EPA for programs delegated to the Agency.